Subscribe now to get my inspiring essays & posters conveniently delivered to your inbox!

 Happily, the new me (who I suppose is the old me) knows better.
 The new old me can clearly see how there’s a huge difference between “bad compromise” and “good compromise” in a relationship.

-In my online webinar The Never Again Program, I offer some interesting love advice from Aristotle who explains that the reason why so many people are unhappy in life is because they choose mates simply for “pleasure” or “utility.”
-In other words, mates who are only sex-mates, ego-mates and/or wallet-mates.
+My favorite philosopher buddy Aristotle explains that the reason why so many people are unhappy in life is because they choose mates simply for “pleasure” or “utility.”

 Real-deal love happiness, according to Aristotle, comes from being involved in “a relationship of shared virtue,” where you pick a mate who gets you at your core self – or “soul self” – and lovingly inspires, challenges and supports you to become your best possible soul self.

 “A relationship of shared virtue,” therefore, is when you and your partner both welcome putting up with the temporary pain of personal change for the greater gain of personal growth.

 According to Aristotle, this “education of the soul” (what can be defined as “the pursuit of personal growth” ) definitely worth developing because every time you put forth the effort to stretch and strengthen your soul, you increase your overall happiness.